HenrikBengtsson/future/OVERVIEW.md

 > v
 [1] 3.14
 ```
 Note how the future is resolved as soon as we create it using `future()`.
-This is because the default strategy for resolving futures in the 'future' package is to evaluate them in an "eager" and synchroneous manner, which emulates how R itself evaluates expressions by default, cf.
+This is because the default strategy for resolving futures in the 'future' package is to evaluate them in an "eager" and synchronous manner, which emulates how R itself evaluates expressions by default, cf.
 ```r
 > v <- {
 +   message("Resolving...")